Key points to remember

 All children with Bx need to manage their condition in the following ways:

-Chest physiotherapy (pictured at right).
-This usually needs to be done once or twice a day.
+Chest physiotherapy usually needs to be done once or twice a day.
 Your action plan will say how often.
 There are different ways to do chest physiotherapy - either with breathing and percussion or by using a physiotherapy breathing device (PEP, acapella, bubble).
 The aim is to clear the extra mucus or phlegm from the lungs and keep your child well.
 The physiotherapist will show you the best method to use with your child.

 Antibiotics if your child starts to get sick.
 Antibiotic treatment for children with Bx needs to be longer than for other children (10 to 14 days).